-Fig. 11 shows the impact of VMs on the number of dispatched UAVs needed to meet all demands.
-Equipped more computation capacities, each edge server can complete more tasks with the same task deadline.
-This results in fewer mobile edge servers to be dispatched for all demands.
-The number of dispatched UAVs first decreases with 8 VMs, 14 VMs and 18 VMs in the hybrid scheme, the mobile dispatching scheme and Spiral, respectively.
+edge servers to be dispatched for all demands.
+The number of dispatched UAVs first decreases with 8 VMs, 14 VMs, and 18 VMs in the hybrid scheme, the mobile dispatching scheme, and Spiral, respectively.
 This, in turn, shows that the number of served tasks per mobile edge server increases.

-Fig. 12 and Fig. 13 show the impact of the number of VMs per edge server on server utilization and service fairness.
+Figs. 12 and 13 show the impact of the number of VMs per edge server on server utilization and service fairness.
 Overall, the fairness index decreases with the increase of VMs.
 In the fixed deployment and Spiral, more tasks in the hot-spot areas queue up to be processed.
 This leads to a larger latency variation.
 In the mobile dispatching scheme, the service fairness jitters around 16 VMs per edge server.
 The reason is that with the same number of dispatched UAVs, higher computation capacities reduce the per task latency, thus leading to a slight increase in service fairness.
 The same reason applies to the hybrid scheme.
-In addition, servers are fully utilized when the demand exceeds the supply or with fewer

-UAVs to just meet the demands.
+In addition, servers are fully utilized when the demand exceeds the supply or with fewer UAVs to just meet the demands.
 That is, the server utilization reduces with extra VMs installed in the fixed BSs while the mobile dispatching scheme can fully utilize the resources by adjusting the number of dispatched UAVs.

-Fig. 14 shows the impact of radius increment Δr on the number of served tasks. Δr affects the scale of identifying the hot-spot areas.
+Fig. 14 shows the impact of the incremental radius step Δr on the number of served tasks. Δr affects the scale of identifying the hot-spot areas.
 A small Δr makes the mobile dispatching scheme more accurate, which, however, increases the computation complexity.
 A large Δr may fail to determine the most appropriate location of the edge server, thus leading to fewer served tasks.
 The fixed deployment and Spiral do not rely on Δr and thus are used as the baselines.
-With the increase of Δr , the performances of both the mobile dispatching and the hybrid scheme decrease.
-A large radius increment makes the mobile edge servers be located at the center of a large hot-spot area, which, however, exceed their computation capacities.
+With the increase of the Δr , the performances of both the mobile dispatching and the hybrid scheme decrease.
+A large radius increment step makes the mobile edge servers be located at the center of a large hot-spot area, which, however, exceed their computation capacities.
 This leads to the problems that the servers miss the smaller hot-spot areas inside and thus need to pay a larger communication cost.